 In 2017, SRAM launched the 1x12 GX Eagle drivetrain, the same technology as Eagle XX1 and X01 drivetrains at a more affordable price point.

-February 6, 2019, SRAM released three new wireless electronic groupsets.
+On February 6, 2019, SRAM released three new wireless electronic groupsets.
 This release included one road groupset, RED eTap AXS, and two mountain bike groupsets, XX1 Eagle AXS and X01 Eagle AXS.
-All of the AXS groups have BLE connectivity and an optional free mobile app called AXS that offers users the ability to reassign and customize button functions.
+All AXS groups have BLE connectivity and an optional free mobile app called AXS that offers users the ability to reassign and customize button functions.

-For the new mountain bike groups, in addition to their wireless electronic operation, they can also connect with RockShox’ Reverb AXS dropper post.
+For the new mountain bike groups, in addition to their wireless electronic operation, they can also connect with RockShox's Reverb AXS dropper post.
 SRAM's AXS app makes this possible by enabling users to reassign button functions between the Reverb seat post and the XX1 or X01 derailleur controller.
 The same AXS app also opens the option of using RED eTap AXS drop bar levers with an Eagle AXS drivetrain and a Reverb AXS dropper post.
 Conversely, drop bar bikes can be easily retrofitted with mountain bike handlebars using the Eagle AXS derailleur controller with RED eTap AXS drivetrain.

 That same year, SRAM purchased the PowerTap line of bicycle power meters from Saris.
 PowerTap's initial hub-based power meter helped deliver accurate power measurement to cycling's mainstream.
 The product line included the PowerTap P2 Pedal power meters and the PowerTap G3 Hub power meters.